cade-vs/vstring/README.md

 so you will use it as a plain char* but it will expand/shrink as needed.

+All classes (VString, VArray, Vtrie) implementation provide shallow copy and copy-on-write functionality so assignment operators like:

+  str1 = str2
+  varr1 = varr2
+  vtrie1 = vtri2

+are cheap and fast!

 # REFERENCE

 vstring.h and vstrlib.h files can be used as reference.
 This file contains